csmap-surveys/csmap-surveys.github.io/twitter_compliance.md

 The amount of the gift card depends on how many of the following tasks you are able to complete:
 - Initial survey: $2
 - Screenshots/links:
-- At least 10 screenshots/links: $18
+-- At least 10 screenshots/links: $18 or
-- Between 5 and 10 screenshots/links: $13
+-- Between 5 and 10 screenshots/links: $13 or
-- Less than 5 screenshots: no additional compensation
+-- Less than 5 screenshots: no additional compensation
 - Final survey: $5

 As an active participant, you can earn up to $25 (by completing both surveys and submitting at least 10 Twitter screenshots or links).
 You will only be compensated for the amount of tasks you complete successfully.